-Get information about bipolar depression and the evolution of DSM-IV to DSM-5 from Dr. Roger S. McIntyre, Professor of Psychiatry and Pharmacology at the University of Toronto and Head of the Mood Disorders Psychopharmacology Unit at the University Health Network in Toronto, Canada.
+Get information about bipolar depression in adult patients from Dr. Roger S. McIntyre, Professor of Psychiatry and Pharmacology at the University of Toronto and Head of the Mood Disorders Psychopharmacology Unit at the University Health Network in Toronto, Canada.

-Get insights into bipolar depression from a Nurse Practitioner perspective.
+Get insights into bipolar depression in adult patients from a Nurse Practitioner perspective.
 Tammy LeBlanc, NP talks about bipolar disorder as well as collaborative care for patients with bipolar depression.

-Cerebrovascular Adverse Reactions, Including Stroke: In placebo-controlled trials with risperidone, aripiprazole, and olanzapine in elderly subjects with dementia, there was a higher incidence of cerebrovascular adverse reactions (cerebrovascular accidents and transient ischemic attacks) including fatalities compared to placebo-treated subjects.
+Cerebrovascular Adverse Reactions, Including Stroke: In clinical trials, elderly subjects with dementia randomized to risperidone, aripiprazole, and olanzapine had a higher incidence of stroke and transient ischemic attack, including fatal stroke.
 LATUDA is not approved for the treatment of patients with dementia-related psychosis.